projectatomic/nulecule/examples/helloapache/README.md

 ### Option 1: interactive

 Run the image.
-You will be prompted to override defaults
+You will be prompted to provide required values that are missing from the default configuration.
 ```
 [sudo] atomic run projectatomic/helloapache
 ```